Emergency

 All advice received from flag administrations and port authorities regarding the applicable safety and security measures should be strictly followed.

-Furthermore, the escalating tensions can also lead to various contractual disputes.
-Given the intricate nature of the agreements and the specific circumstances of each voyage, navigating these disputes will require careful legal consideration.
+Given the intricate nature of the agreements and the specific circumstances of each voyage, navigating contractual disputes will require careful legal consideration.
 Members are encouraged to seek guidance from their Defence lawyers at Gard.

-We are grateful to our correspondents James Mackintosh & Co Pvt Ltd, and AIV Private Limited for assisting with the above information.
+We are grateful to GAC Shipping (India) Private Limited, and Indemnis Marine (Pvt) Ltd. for assisting with the above information.

 Stay updated